[Skip to Content]

 • Child & Adolescent Psychiatry

 Residents move into their computer-equipped offices in the Outpatient Clinic for their third and fourth years.
 Their major task is to see outpatients while developing their skills in brief and long-term dynamically oriented psychotherapy, psychopharmacotherapy, and psychoanalytic theory, with additional experience in therapy with couples, families, and groups.
 Intensive short-term dynamic therapy, cognitive therapy,behavior therapy, interpersonal therapy and motivational interviewing may also be used.
-Each week, residents see 10 to 15 carefully selected patients, spend one morning or afternoon in the Psychopharmacology Clinic, and receive three hours of individual supervision.
+Each week, residents see 10 to 15 carefully selected patients, spend one day in the VA Psychopharmacology Clinic, and receive four hours of individual supervision per week in the following modalities - general (psychopharmacology), psychodynamic therapy, cognitive behavioral therapy and child and adolescent psychiatry.

 Corresponding didactic courses emphasize the sophisticated treatment of the entire range of outpatients, both children and adults, utilizing a variety of specific therapeutic modalities.
 At the end of the third year residents are knowledgeable and experienced in all the basics of psychiatry.
-In addition, residents begin to learn and apply more sophisticated involvement in psychopharmacology treatment, consultation and teaching and a deeper familiarity with neurobiology.
+In addition, residents begin to learn and apply more sophisticated involvement in psychopharmacology treatment, the two primary modalities of psychotherapy - psychodynamic and CBT, consultation and teaching, and a deeper familiarity with neurobiology.

 Top